 Scope template: These files are intended to be used for parameters specific to a microscope, a combination of microscope and camera, or perhaps a combination of microscope and some imaging condition, such as voltage and spherical aberration for CTF correction, or image distortion correction files.
 These files should be placed in a subdirectory ScopeTemplate of the directory pointed to by the environment variable IMOD_CALIB_DIR, which is /usr/local/ImodCalib by default.

 All template files must have the extension .adoc.
 Two system templates are distributed with IMOD.
-One is plasticSection.adoc, which just turns on the use of a Sobel filter to achieve better centering when tracking gold markers in the bead tracker and sets a default size of patch tracking.
+One is plasticSection.adoc, which turns on the use of a Sobel filter to achieve better centering when tracking gold markers in the bead tracker and sets a default size of patch tracking.
 The other is cryoSample.adoc, which also turns on the Sobel filter centering but with an appropriate smoothing parameter, and has some other settings that we have found appropriate for cryo-ET.
 One way to see the settings in a template is to start a data set, select the template, and create the com scripts.
 At this point you can select Templates/Save System Template in the File menu (to see a system template).
 The items in the existing template are all checked for inclusion in a new template.
-You may have to check Show only included to see just the items in the template and not all the items in each section that opened up.
+You have to check Show only included to see just the items in the template and not all the items in each section that opened up.
 (Note: If you have included a higher-level template that overrides some of the values, you will see the values imposed by that template, not the values in the template that you are interested in.)

 The template files form a hierarchy and are considered in the order Scope - System - User, with later ones overriding earlier ones.
 In other words, if the same parameter is found in more than one template, the setting in the last template is the one that is used.

 The template editor is not well-designed, but further work was deferred until the batch tomogram interface was finished.
 We plan changes that will make it clear whether a parameter is contained in a lower-level template than the one being viewed, and we may change the logic by which items are selected for inclusion.
 For now, it is important to look through all the sections of the editor and be sure you intend to save what is being saved.

 and run in parallel on multiple machines or processors, including CTF